orion-project/rezonator2/help/round_trip_matrix.rst

 General elements
 ----------------

-Each element characterizes by a pair of ray matrices.
+Each element is characterized by a pair of ray matrices.
 One matrix is for the tangential (T) plane, and the other is for the sagittal (S) plane.
 Round-trip matrices are calculated independently for both planes.